The Russia Investigations: Rod Rosenstein On The Razor's Edge

 Somebody, for some reason, wanted The New York Times — and the world — to know about a conversation early in the tenure of Deputy Attorney General Rod Rosenstein about President Trump, the FBI and the Russia investigation.

-Per The Times' initial take, Rosenstein said he wanted to secretly record Trump.
+Per the Times' initial take, Rosenstein said he wanted to secretly record Trump.

-But when the follow-up takes appeared, their accounts made it sound like Rosenstein said something more like this: Whaddaya wanna do, go see Trump and wear a wire!?
+But when the follow-up takes appeared, their accounts made it sound as if Rosenstein said something more like this: Whaddaya wanna do, go see Trump and wear a wire!?

 Similar words, different inflections — very different meanings.